-This DSR is available for review from 22 January 2025 - 21 February 2025 All issues and comments submitted to WSP will be incorporated in the Comments and Responses Table of the SER.
+The DSR was available for review from 22 January 2025 - 21 February 2025.
+All issues and comments submitted to WSP were incorporated in the Comments and Responses Table of the SER (Appendix C).

-The DSR will be submitted to the delegated competent authorities responsible for authorising this project.
+This FSR has been submitted to the delegated competent authorities responsible for authorising this project.